All You Wanted to Know About Cataract Surgery in Singapore

 I have been diagnosed to have a cataract.
 Must I definitely have my cataract removed?

 Mild cataracts often cause little or no vision problems.
-Your doctor may simply observe the cataract until it more significantly affects vision or lifestyle before considering surgery.
+Your eye specialist in Singapore may simply observe the cataract until it more significantly affects vision or lifestyle before considering surgery.
 With mild cataracts, the only change may be a slight year-to-year alteration in your spectacle prescription, most commonly an increase in your short-sighted prescription or myopia.